 That’s why screening for colorectal cancer is so important.
 Screening is generally recommended for all average-risk patients aged 50-75.

 People who have a family member with colorectal cancer or polyps are at increased risk and might need to start screening before age 50.
+People who suffer colorectal cancer will need Home Care Assistance.

 High-risk factors include a personal history of polyps, inflammatory bowel disease, chronic ulcerative colitis, or a family history of colorectal cancer or polyps.